git-flow (AVH Edition)

 git flow init [-d]

 Option '-d' means using default settings.
-Two long term branches, master
+Two long term branches, master and develop, are settled.

 Link remote repository

 To fully make use of the distributed version control, the preparation work on the upstream repository and branches is imperative.
-If you perform the initialization in a repository containing remote branches—remotes/origin/develop
+If you perform the initialization in a repository containing remote branches—remotes/origin/develop or remotes/origin/master, git-flow will add upstream tracking on master or develop branches respectively.

 In other situations, you need to link remote repository through commands: